Skip to main content

 The /speckit.specify command generates a new feature spec directory from a short description.
 It creates specs/<NNN>-<feature>/spec.md pre-populated with the spec-kit template, including a Flows-specific Data Models & CDF Integration section.

-The example command creates specs/001-asset-health-dashboard/spec.md.
+This example creates specs/001-production-accounting/spec.md.
 Complete the template sections before the next step, with Data Models & CDF Integration as the highest priority.

 /speckit.clarify